queryluke/masseffect-5e-data/data/gmg/armor-creation-creating-a-mechanic.md

 Increase shield regen|5|8000
 Additional shield points (regen remains base 5)|5|10000 Increase speed|<me-distance length="5" />|3000
-you gain a +X bonus to spell attack rolls and to the saving throw DCs of your spells.|1|20000 You regain 1d4 worth of spell slots or tech points when you take a short rest.|1 die|30000 Advantage on saving throws|1 saving throw type|35000 Advantage on a saving throw against one condition|1 condition|15000 Instantly stabilize a companion|1 per long rest|20000
+you gain a +X bonus to power attack rolls and to the saving throw DCs of your powers.|1|20000 You regain 1d4 worth of power slots or tech points when you take a short rest.|1 die|30000 Advantage on saving throws|1 saving throw type|35000 Advantage on a saving throw against one condition|1 condition|15000 Instantly stabilize a companion|1 per long rest|20000